Twingate/kubernetes-access-gateway/README.md

 ### Integration testing

 - Integration tests are located in `test/integration` directory.
-The test would setup [a KinD cluster](https://kind.sigs.k8s.io/docs/user/quick-start/#installation) and run the tests.
-However, you need to have Docker runtime so that the KinD cluster can be created automatically.
+The test would setup [a KinD cluster](https://kind.sigs.k8s.io/docs/user/quick-start/#installation) and use [`kubectl`](https://kubernetes.io/docs/reference/kubectl/kubectl/) CLI to run the tests.
+Make sure you have Docker runtime so that the KinD cluster can be created automatically.
 - Run `make test-integration` to run integration tests.

 ### Helm testing